arialhamed/arialhamed.github.io/_pages/github/callback.md

 disable_nav: true
 ---

-# You've signed in with GitHub!
+# Signing in..

 testing empty.html layout

-you'll be deported back to where you were in 3 seconds
+you'll be deported back to where you were soon

 <script>
 	window.onload = function() {